ansible-collections/community.healthchecksio/README.md

     signal: start
 ```

-### Using a Private Instance of Healthchecks.io
+### Using a self-hosted instance of Healthchecks.io

-The `api_base_url` variable allows you to specify the custom API URL of your healthchecks.io instance, which can be used to connect to your private instance.
+The `api_base_url` parameter can be used to direct the modules in this Collection towards a self-hosted instance of Healthchecks.io.
+By default, or if unset, it defaults to the public instance located at hc-ping.com.

 Example Ansible configuration using the `api_base_url` variable: